alexanderaleskin/telegram_django_bot/README.rst

             re_path('some_debug_func', some_debug_func, name='some_debug_func'),
         ]

-Here, the end handlers are already specified, which are described in the ``base.views.py`` file.
-Thus, if user in the bot writes the command ``/start``, then ``Updater`` receives a message about the user's action and from a set of handlers selects the appropriate ``RouterCallbackMessageCommandHandler`` handler for the request, which in turn, among ``utrls`` finds a suitable path ``'' + 'start'`` and transfers control to the start function.
+So, the end handlers (which are defined in the ``base.views.py`` file) are specified here.
+Thus, if user in the bot writes the command ``/start``, then ``Updater`` receives a message about the user's action and selects the appropriate for the request handler ``RouterCallbackMessageCommandHandler`` from a set of handlers.
+Then the handler ``RouterCallbackMessageCommandHandler`` searches the appropriate for string ``/start`` path in ``utrls`` and finds a suitable path ``'' + 'start'``, and then executes corresponding start function.

-This distribution of handlers allows you to group part of the handlers into modules and quickly connect or change them, while not being afraid that confusion will arise which handlers need to be called, as it can be if all handlers were pulled into one place from different modules as required by ``Python-Telegram-Bot``.
+This distribution of handlers allows you to group part of the handlers into modules and quickly connect or change them, while not being afraid of confusion which handlers need to be called, as it can be if all paths from different modules to handlers are described in one place as required by ``Python-Telegram-Bot``.

-In the example, in addition to handler functions like ``def start`` and ``def some_debug_func``, ViewSets are also used, which are aggregators of several functions.
-The concept of ViewSets is that quite often you need to apply the same operations for a dataset, such as create, modify, show, delete a dataset. to libraries for for such purposes, the class ``telegram_django_bot.td_viewset.TelegaViewSet`` was created, which uses Django ORM database model. ``TelegaViewSet`` has 5 functions for managing the model:
+In this example file ``base.utrls.py`` also ViewSets are used in addition to simple handler functions like ``def start`` and ``def some_debug_func``.
+ViewSet is an aggregator of several functions.
+The concept of it is that you quite often need to apply the same operations for a dataset, such as create, update, show, delete an example of dataset.
+There is the class ``telegram_django_bot.td_viewset.TelegaViewSet`` in the library  for such purposes.
+The class manages the Django ORM database model. ``TelegaViewSet`` has 5 functions for managing the model:

 ========= ======== ===========================
  Метод     UTRL      Description
 --------- -------- ---------------------------
-create     cr       Create model change     up       Attribute changes delete     de       Deleting a model show_elem  se       Model display show_list  sl       Display a list of models
+create     cr       Create model change     up       Change model attributes delete     de       Deleting a model show_elem  se       Display a model show_list  sl       Display a list of models
 ========= ======== ===========================

-Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use next path 'sb/cr' ﹣ on first part of path 'sb/' ``RouterCallbackMessageCommandHandler`` will transfer control to the ``BotMenuElemViewSet`` class, namely the ``TelegaViewSet.dispatch`` method, which is inside itself along the second part of the path
+Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use path 'sb/cr', where by the first part of path 'sb/'  the router ``RouterCallbackMessageCommandHandler`` will execute the ``BotMenuElemViewSet`` class, namely the ``TelegaViewSet.dispatch`` method, which in turn will call  the ``create`` method by analyzing the second part of the path
-``cr`` will understand that the ``create`` method needs to be called.

-Summing up the scheme for creating paths for calling handlers, we have the following:
+``cr``.

+To sum up the scheme of handlers routing, there are following key points:

 1. ``telegram.ext.Update`` is used as a receiver of messages from Telegram;
 2. Standard handlers of the ``Python-Telegram-Bot`` library can be used as handlers.
-For use Django's path allocation scheme and convenient use of ``TelegaViewSet`` you need to use ``RouterCallbackMessageCommandHandler``.
+For convenient use Django's path scheme and ``TelegaViewSet`` you need to use ``RouterCallbackMessageCommandHandler``.
-3. ``TelegaViewSet`` aggregates a set of standard functions for managing data, which allows you to group code, associated with one data type in one place.
+3. ``TelegaViewSet`` aggregates a set of standard functions for managing data, what is made possible to group code associated with one type of data type in one class (place).